mazen160/llmquery/README.md

 # ✨ Want to Contribute?

-We’re always looking for contributions!
+We're always looking for contributions!
 Here are some ideas to get started:

 - Add support for new LLM providers.
 - Develop new YAML templates for common use cases.